 Manchester Evening News readers voted for the coveted Manchester Recommends Award - your pick of the city's best tourist destination - which was won by Manchester Craft and Design Centre!

 Thank you to everyone who voted for us.

 For more information on my shop & studio in Manchester Craft & Design Centre go to my CONTACT page

-I undertook a Research Mission to Melbourne & Sydney, Australia in March & April 2007, with Liverpool Chamber of Commerce.
+I undertook a Research Mission to Melbourne & Sydney, Australia, with Liverpool Chamber of Commerce.
 From all the businesses accepted for the mission, I was the only creative business mixing with engineers and aerospace manufacturers.

 Manchester jewellery designer Colette Hazelwood wins Royal Television Society Awards commission The BBC’s Royal Television Society Awards celebrates its 10th anniversary this November and to thank it’s guest presenters Deborah Stephenson and Anthony Cotton from Coronation Street they’ve commissioned Manchester based contemporary jewellery designer Colette Hazelwood to produce 2 new pieces of jewellery as a thank you gift for the pair from the RTSA.

 “I am extremely honored to have been asked to make the 2 pieces for Deborah & Anthony and I hope they get lots of wear and enjoyment from them”